ulyanenk/Optimale-Bahnrouten/README.md

 # Optimale-Bahnrouten
-University Project about creating a fictional German railway network
+University Project about simulating  German railway network in order to find the most optimal routes by price or time

+Created by myself and my project Partner Dino Dervisevic